OctoPrint/OctoPrint/docs/api/datamodel.rst

      - 0..1
      - :ref:`GCODE analysis information <sec-api-datamodel-files-gcodeanalysis>`
      - Information from the analysis of the GCODE file, if available.
 Left out in abridged version.
-   * - ``prints``
-     - 0..1
-     - :ref:`Print history <sec-api-datamodel-files-prints>`
-     - Information regarding prints of this file, if available.
-Left out in abridged version.

 .. _sec-api-datamodel-files-gcodeanalysis: